"Clothes make the people [and not the other way around]."

 - Iron Man occasionally lent his armor to James Rhodes or Kevin O'Brien, only to have them turn violent and unstable when it is worn too long because the armor's neural-interface controls were only calibrated for Tony Stark's brainwaves.
 Obviously, Stark has properly adjusted Rhodes' War Machine armor for him to wear safely.

 - Doctor Who Magazine: In "The Blood of Azrael", Azrael's mask contains the memories and powers of the Omnicidal Maniac Azrael, waiting for a host of a suitable mindset to continue his work.
 Danny provides that host.
+It's unclear if he was already an Omnicidal Maniac at that point, although he was already a murderous and sadistic xenophobe.

 - Spider-Man Trilogy: